Cluster B - B02

 Contribution to the CRC

-B02 is an essential component of a larger research project with multiple connections to various clusters.
-B02 collaborates with different clusters to achieve this, for joint advancements in the understanding of the hydrological cycle and its impact on atmospheric models, for observational data on precipitation and dust emissions along with input from global climate simulations.
-B02 aims to provide valuable insights into radiative forcing and climate response analysis, bridging the gap between regional and global perspectives.
+B02 is an essential component of the CRC with connections across the clusters.
+B02 collaborates with other projects for joint advancements in the understanding of the hydrological cycle with global warming and its links to aerosols.
+B02 aims to provide valuable insights into land-water-dust changes, and to bridge the gap between regional perspectives in the CRC and global climate change assessments.

 Approach